fieldtrip/website/development/project/testing_ft_vs_mne.md

 # Testing minimum-norm estimate in FieldTrip and in MNE Suite

-To test the equality of the two softwers solving the inverse solution with minimum-norm estimate we use a phantom data set from a 151 CTF MEG system.
+To test the equality of the two softwares solving the inverse solution with minimum-norm estimate we use a phantom data set from a 151 CTF MEG system.

 ## Minimum-norm estimate in FieldTrip